seatwiz/.github/profile/README.md

 # Welcome to SeatWiz 👋
+> [!WARNING]
+> We keep our code private for security.
+Don't expect to find any open-source projects in this organization

 ## About Us
 SeatWiz is a tool for teachers to create better seating charts.
 We are a group of students dedicated to make learning better for everyone.

 ## Contact Us
-If you have any questions,feedback, or want to join the team, feel free to reach out:
+If you have any questions, feedback, or want to join the team, feel free to reach out:

 - Email: [talk2ved11@gmail.com](mailto:talk2ved11@gmail.com)